mondele/btt-writer-docs/docs/dSettings.rst

 Advanced
 ---------------------------------

-* **Developer Tools**: You should not open developer tools unless directed to do so by a translationStudio technician.
+* **Developer Tools**: You should not open developer tools unless directed to do so by a support technician.